 Blaptica Dubia roaches are the cream of the crop in terms of feeder insects, especially for reptiles.
 Thus, more and more people are re-evaluating their use of crickets as feeder insects and considering making the switch to Dubias.
 So, what is the difference between the two and what are the benefits to using Blaptica Dubia roaches?
 Keep reading to find out!

-Dubia Roaches Live Long
+Dubia Roaches Live A Long Time

 Dubia Roaches Don’t Escape

 Dubia roaches can’t climb and jump like crickets, especially in plastic tubs or glass containers where the walls are slick.
-This greatly lessens the risk of roaches escaping and causing issues for everyone in your house!
+This greatly lessens the risk of Dubias escaping and causing issues for everyone in your house!

 Dubia Roaches Don’t Smell

 When crickets die, they have a horrible smell.
 You do have to clean your Dubia containers at least every two weeks to switch out your egg crates, discard any rotting fruits or vegetables, and get rid of any dead roaches.
 But dead Dubias do not have a strong odor, which makes cleaning their containers a lot less painful.

 Dubia Roaches are a Great Source of Protein